Clobetasol Topical Solution

 In rabbits, clobetasol propionate was teratogenic at doses of 3 and 10 mcg/kg.
 These doses are approximately 0.02 and 0.05 times, respectively, the human topical dose of clobetasol propionate topical solution.
 Abnormalities seen included cleft palate, cranioschisis, and other skeletal abnormalities.

 There are no adequate and well-controlled studies of the teratogenic potential of clobetasol propionate in pregnant women.
-Clobetasol propionate topical solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Therefore, clobetasol propionate topical solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Use of clobetasol propionate topical solution in pediatric patients under 12 years of age is not recommended.
+Pediatric Use: Use of clobetasol propionate topical solution in children under 12 years of age is not recommended.

 Pediatric patients may demonstrate greater susceptibility to topical corticosteroid-induced HPA axis suppression and Cushing’s syndrome than mature patients because of a larger skin surface area to body weight ratio.